KellenWatt/cdplusplus/README.md

 script.
 Reading the source file is highly encouraged, as there is no help text at this time (and sourcing code you aren't familiar with is a super bad idea).

+As a footnote, given it's scripted nature, cd++, and any functions it provides, are extremely slow compared to their built-in counterparts.
+This slowdown, while signficant, is largely unnoticable for command-line work, but could matter in a time-sensitve script, especially one that does a lot of directory-hopping.

 ### Options
 At the present moment, there are 3 options for changing directories:
 * cd